maboa/MDN/live-streaming.md

 A Quick Note on Adaptive Streaming
 ----------------------------------

 One of the main priorities for live streaming is to keep the player synchronized with the stream, adaptive streaming is a method for doing this in the case of low bandwith.
-The idea is that the data transfer rate is monitored and if it looks like it's not keeping up we drop down to a lower bandwidth and consequently lower quality stream.
-In order to this we need to use protocols that facilitate this.
+The idea is that the data transfer rate is monitored and if it looks like it's not keeping up, we drop down to a lower bandwidth (and consequently lower quality) stream.
+In order to have this capability, we need to use protocols that facilitate this.